Hammarn/1MB335/Lab3.md

 ## Part 2 - working on your study species

 This is the step when you start to work with one of the four species that you were assigned at the beginning of the class (see Table 1 below, left column).
-If you forgot which species you were supposed to work with, ask a teaching assistant.
+If you forgot which species you were supposed to work with,check under groups in Studium.

+For this exercise, you can imagine that you are the first researcher working with the mitochondria of a newly sequenced organism.
+Your task is to figure out where all the important protein-coding genes, tRNAs, and rRNAs.
+Since this is the first time someone is working with this species there is nothing known but you can use a closely related species that is already sequences as a reference to fill in the blanks.

 You are ready to connect the different contigs!
 For that, you will use another resource: short reads data from an individual of your species of interest.
 Indeed, there may be gaps between the contigs that you have now.
 To get a continuous molecule, you need to fill these gaps.
 This is schematized in Figure 1.

 ![](Figures/Figure_Tiling_Pogodaetal.png)